gevent/gevent/README.rst

     pip install gevent

-.. tip:: You need Pip 8.0 or later to install the binary wheels for 1.1.
+.. tip:: You need Pip 8.0 or later to install the binary wheels.

 Download the latest release from `Python Package Index`_ or clone `the repository`_.